 Dynamic restraint is by quadriceps muscles

-Normal gait requires range of motion from 0 to 70 degrees.
+Normal gait requires a range of motion from 0 to 70 degrees.

 Instant center of rotation is the point at which the joint surfaces are in direct contact.

-This occurs due to unique shape of femoral condyle.
+This occurs due to the unique shape of the femoral condyle.